A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 ManageEngine Applications Manager is free for up to 5 apps or servers.
 There are two main paid versions; the Professional Edition and the Enterprise Edition.
 The Professional Edition starts at $945 (£747) for 25 monitors, and the Enterprise Edition starts at $9,595 (£7,586) for 250 monitors.
 There is also a free trial available.

 Atera is a system monitoring platform created especially for managed service providers (MSPs).
-The service is delivered from the cloud, which removes almost all hardware requirements from the MSP’s own site.
+The service is delivered from the cloud, removing almost all hardware requirements from the MSP’s own site.
 Access to the console of the system, both for MSP managers and their technicians is made through any standard web browser.
 Atera also produces free apps to enable customers to get to its system from mobile devices.

 As a cloud-based service that supports remote access, Atera can deliver connections to any customer resource, including cloud-based AWS or Azure servers – The Atera system is actually resident on Azure servers.
 The monitored system just needs an agent installed on it.